 Fringe Benefit [Other Payroll Expenses, OPE] Overview

-Standard Components of Fringe Benefit Rates
+Historic Fringe Benefit Rates through FY26

 The following items are part of the direct charges for fringe benefits at OSU: